Lead Major Improvement Projects and Increase Your Earning Potential

 Course Format:

-The Leadership Tools, Statistics, and Project Capstone courses are online and self-paced with live-online weekly office hour meetings and instructor feedback on assignments.
+The Leadership Tools, Statistics, and Project Capstone courses are online and self-paced with weekly online office hour meetings and personalized instructor feedback on assignments.
 Students will submit assignments for evaluation and complete quizzes for each learning module.

 The time permitted for completing the certificate program is 12 months.